Kosambi: History

 Historically, Kosambi remained a solid urban centre through the Mauryan period and during the Gupta period.
-Pillars of Ashoka are found both in Kosambi and in Allahabad.
+Pillars of Ashoka are found both in Kosambi and in Prayagraj.
 The present location of the Kosambi pillar inside the ruins of the fort attests to the existence of Mauryan military presence in the region.
 The Allahabad pillar is an edict issued toward the Mahamattas of Kosambi, giving credence to the fact that it was originally located in Kosambi.

 The schism edict of Kaushambi (Minor Pillar Edict 2) states that, "The King instructs the officials of Kausambi as follows: .....
 The way of the Sangha must not be abandoned.....
 Whosoever shall break the unity of Sangha, whether monk or nun from this time forth, shall be compelled to wear white garments, and to dwell in a place outside the sangha."

-In the post-Mauryan period a tribal society at Kosambi (modern Allahabad district) made cast copper coinage with and without punchmarks.
+In the post-Mauryan period a tribal society at Kosambi (modern Prayagraj district) made cast copper coinage with and without punchmarks.
 Their coinage resemble the Damaru-drum.
 All such coinage has been attributed to the Kosambi.
 Many Indian museums, such as the National Museum, have these coins in their collections.

 It is possible that Pushyamitra Shunga may have shifted his capital from Pataliputra to Kaushambi.
 After his death, his empire was divided (perhaps amongst his sons), into several Mitra dynasties.
 The dynasty of Kaushambi also established hegemony over a wide area including Magadha, and possibly Kannauj as well.